 May 2019 Completion of differential expression analysis of known miRNA sequences in blood and skin

-This proof-of-concept study is to discover miRNA sequences and their differential expression amongst six different types of cells.
+This proof-of-concept study is to discover miRNA sequences and their impact on biochemical processes at the cellular level with the goal of targeted therapeutic interventions to correct the disturbed cycle of regeneration in heart, lung, and skin tissues in scleroderma and lung tissue in IPF.
 This study is important for the approximately 15,604 Canadians with scleroderma and the approximately 7,045 Canadians with IPF (as confirmed by CT, biopsy, or bronchoscopy).
 Discovering which miRNA sequences are too low or too high and correcting these imbalances could lead to effective treatment of skin damage in patients with scleroderma and treatment of lung damage in patients with IPF only and in patients with both scleroderma and ILD.

-SABC has been behind this project for the last five years.
-Over $240,000 in donations, including those from the SABC, have been contributed to date.
-Your donations do make a difference in contributing to research that otherwise would not even be considered for funding for these two orphan diseases.
+SABC has been behind this project for the last four years.
+Your donations do make a difference in contributing to research of these two orphan diseases that otherwise would not even be considered by funding agencies.

 The research team brings together experts in respirology, rheumatology, bioinformatics, and genetical statistics to uniquely tackle this challenge.
 The team is led by SABC President Rosanne Queen, SABC past President Bob Buzza, Drs.
 James Dunne and Kevin Keen.
 Drs.
 Raewyn Broady, Robert Holt, Chris Ryerson and Pearce Wilcox round out the scientific research team.
 Both Rosanne and Bob participate on the leadership team to keep us informed on the progress of this SABC-funded research program and to ensure the interests of patients and their families are at the forefront.